Back to Blog

 1. Platform Choice: Android, iOS, or Both

-Choosing your target platform is one of the first decisions that shapes your budget.
-Developing natively for a single platform (Android using Kotlin or iOS using Swift) costs less upfront than building for both.
-However, if you need both platforms, cross-platform frameworks like React Native or Flutter let you share 70-85% of the codebase, saving 30-40% compared to building two separate native apps.
+Your target platform is one of the first decisions that shapes your budget.
+Building natively for one platform, Android with Kotlin or iOS with Swift, costs less upfront than building for both.
+But if you need both platforms, cross-platform frameworks like React Native or Flutter let you share 70-85% of the codebase.
+This saves 30-40% compared to building two separate native apps.

-For startups in India where Android dominates with over 95% market share, launching Android-first is often the smart move.
+Android dominates in India with over 95% market share.
+So launching Android-first is often the smart move for Indian startups.
 You can add iOS later once the product finds traction.
-For businesses targeting international or premium audiences, iOS might come first.
-For broad consumer apps, cross-platform from day one is usually the most cost-effective approach.
+Targeting international or premium audiences? iOS might come first.
+For broad consumer apps, cross-platform from day one is usually the most cost-effective path.

 2. UI/UX Design Complexity

-Design is not just aesthetics.
-It is the entire user experience, from information architecture to interaction patterns to visual polish.
-A templated design using standard Material Design or iOS Human Interface Guidelines components costs significantly less than a fully custom design with bespoke animations, micro-interactions, and branded visual systems.
+Design is not just looks.
+It shapes the entire user experience, from information architecture to interaction patterns to visual polish.
+A templated design using standard Material Design or iOS Human Interface Guidelines components costs far less than a fully custom design with bespoke animations, micro-interactions, and a branded visual system.

 Design cost ranges: